jkenney0501/dbt_superstore_dim_model/README.md

 - Add data contracts to enforce constraints and satsifay stakeholder requirements at consumption layer.
 - Creat high level Tableau Dashboard to cover basic KPI's.

+**Note:** In a production style process we would have more steps like capacity planning where we nail down the volume, velocity, varity and veracity of our data.
+Wwe would also consider our integration startegy to understand formatting issues and naming standards.

 An example of the basic process flow is as follows: